mobinic1101/conways-game-of-life/README.md

 ## change game settings
-settings.json is the file for game settings. increase/decrease `update_speed` to increasae or decrease the simulation speed.
+settings.json is the file for game settings. increase/decrease `update_speed` to increasae or decrease the simulation speed, other settings are self explanatory.